thoughtspot/thoughtspot.github.io/_end-user/search/ask-an-expert.md

     You can also use **Ask an expert** if you have questions about someone else's saved Answer, or an Answer in a Pinboard. **Copy and Edit** a Pinboard visualization to **Ask an expert** about it.

 2. The search you were working on is captured and shown back to you, with a text box for your message.
 Send a message describing what you were looking for, along with any information that makes it easy for the expert to understand what problem you were having.

     You can see who the experts are for the data source you are working on.
-By default, the data source owner, who originally uploaded the data, is an expert, and they can add other experts as well.
+By default, the data source owner, who originally uploaded the data, is an expert.
+The data source owner can add other experts as well.

     ![]({{ site.baseurl }}/images/ask_an_expert_form.png "Ask an expert form")